 Ultimately, a LoW is a practical estate planning tool and helps those administering the deceased’s estate to process everything in accordance with their documented wishes.

-What to include in a letter of wishes
+What should be included in a letter of wishes?

 A LoW can be anything from a short few paragraphs to a comprehensive document.
 It should be signed and dated but unlike a will it does not have to be witnessed.